“`xml

 - SysOps Administrator

-Each role has different levels: Associate and Professional.
+Each cert has different tiers like Associate and Professional.

 Registering and Preparing for Your Exam